The Importance of Building a Dorm

 Construction Plans for the Dorm

-The dorm will be able to house up to 24 boys and up to 34 girls by using bunk beds.
-There will be separate quarters for the matron.
+The dorm houses up to 24 boys and up to 34 girls by using bunk beds.
+There are separate quarters for the matron.

 Sheet 1